topofocus/active-orient/README.md

 - [TimeGraph Implementation](examples/time_graph.md)

+- rails 5-support (in preparation)

 You need a ruby 2.3, 2.4  or a jruby 9.1x Installation and a working OrientDB-Instance (Version 2.2 prefered).
 The jruby-part is experimental.

+### Quick Start

+ - clone the project,
+ - run bundle install & bundle update,
+ - update config/connect.yml,
-For a quick start, clone the project, run bundle install & bundle update, update config/connect.yml, create the documentation by calling »rdoc« and start an irb-session:
+ - create the documentation by calling »rdoc«
+ - start an irb-session by calling
 ```
 cd bin
 ./active-orient-console test   # or d)develpoment, p)roduction environment as defined in config/connect.yml